pjotrp/gnu-install-bin/README.md

 directory guix-hello-2.10-x86\_64 which contains the executable command gnu-install-bin.
 Run the installer with

-    ./guix-hello-2.10-x86_64/gnu-install-bin [target-dir]
+    ./guix-hello-2.10-x86_64/install.sh [-v] [-d] [target-dir]

+If no target-dir is set the current directory is used for installation.

 ## Requirements

-1. Minimal Linux system containing
-   * Linux kernel
-   * common basic utilities bash, dd, grep and strings
+Minimal Linux system containing common basic utilities bash, dd, grep and strings.

-2.  on the path (this requirement will be removed in future versions)
+Static versions of ruby and patchelf are included.

 Root access is *not* required!